xiejon/tic-tac-toe/README.md

 ## Challenges

 1. Determining outcome of game
     - My solution to this problem was not ideal.
-I added row/column/diagonal attributes to each box on the gameboard.
+I added row/column/diagonal properties to each box on the gameboard.
 Once a player selected a box, I would copy this object into a new 'entries' array.
 Finally, while changing player turn through the getSelection function, I checked if there was a winner through another checkSelections function, which kept track of the selected entries and recorded instances of rows/columns/diagonal.
 Once there were 3 instances, checkSelections returned a true boolean.
-    - There is very likely a simpler and more elegant solution that doesn't require the use of so many arrays or the individual prescription of row/column/diagonal attributes.
+    - There is very likely a simpler and more elegant solution that doesn't require the use of so many arrays or the individual prescription of row/column/diagonal properties.

 ## Areas for Improvement
 - With better planning, I might have been able to design a more efficient solution and to structure the code better.
 Right now, I have two modules: gameBoard and displayController, but the functions that each module contains are intertwined.